-Sometimes all you need is 20 minutes in order to break a sweat and earn some awesome endorphins.
+Sometimes all you need is 20 minutes to break a sweat and earn some awesome endorphins.

-Being short on time to train and owning a wrist-based heart rate tracker works perfectly with high intensity interval training (HIIT).
+If you’re short on time to exercise, high-intensity interval training (HIIT) is an effective option.
 This style of exercise involves short bouts of intensity, with quick recovery periods, and it does wonders for fat loss, increases your VO2 max, and helps build lean muscle mass.

 A workout for the office (3 rounds)